baturaysaglam/TCD3/README.md

 PyTorch implementation of the Triplet Critic Delayed Deep Deterministic Policy Gradient algorithm (TCD3).
 Note that the implementation of the TD3 algorithm is heavily based on the [author's Pytorch implementation of the TD3 algorithm](https://github.com/sfujim/TD3).
-If you use our code or data please cite the [paper](https://arxiv.org/abs/2109.10736#).
+If you use our code or data, please cite the [paper](https://arxiv.org/abs/2109.10736#).

 The algorithm is tested on [MuJoCo](https://gym.openai.com/envs/#mujoco) and [Box2D](https://gym.openai.com/envs/#box2d) continuous control tasks.